openpnp/openpnp/GcodeDriver:-Axis-Mapping.md

 Note that when editing `machine.xml` by hand, you should make sure OpenPnP is not running.
 When you exit OpenPnP it saves the file so your changes might be overwritten if you leave it running.

 In this document, there is some terminology that may be new as well.
-Here are some terms that will help you understand this document:
+Here are some terms that will help you understand:

-* Head Mountable: In OpenPnP a Head Mountable is a general term for a device that can be mounted to a head.
+* **Head Mountable**: In OpenPnP a Head Mountable is a general term for a device that can be mounted to a head.
 This includes nozzles, cameras, actuators, and dispensers.
-* ID or id: Every Head Mountable has a unique ID that identifies it in the configuration file.
+* **ID** or **id**: Every Head Mountable has a unique ID that identifies it in the configuration file.
 For example, a Nozzle definition may look like this: `<nozzle class="org.openpnp.machine.reference.ReferenceNozzle" id="N1" name="N1">`.
 This Nozzle's ID is shown as `id="N1"`, so this Nozzle's ID is N1.
-* head-mountable-id: Another name for ID.
+* **head-mountable-id**: Another name for ID.
 This tells you that this is a place where you can put the ID of a Head Mountable like a Nozzle or Camera.

 # Defining Axes